Electric Shock (song)

 "Electric Shock" is a song from South Korean girl group f(x).
 It was the lead single of their second extended play, Electric Shock, and was released in conjunction with the EP on June 10, 2012, for digital download and streaming via SM Entertainment.
 The accompanying music video was posted to SM's YouTube channel soon after the song's release.

 Commercially, "Electric Shock" reached the top three on the Gaon Digital Chart, K-pop Hot 100, and US World Digital Songs charts, the first time the group did so on the latter two charts.
 By the end of 2012, it garnered over 2,150,000 paid downloads in South Korea.

 Composition

 "Electric Shock" is an artpop and dance-pop song, employing elements of electro house.
 Lyrically, it is about expressing the feeling of love as an electric shock making the entire set about falling for another person and making a bond.

 Reception

+"Electric Shock" was ranked among the best K-pop songs of 2012 by Daum Music (4th), Spin (8th), and Popjustice (12th).
+In a The Dong-a Ilbo survey published in 2016, the song was ranked 6th in a vote of the best female idols songs of the past 20 years by music experts, tied with GFriend's "Rough" and Girls' Generation's "I Got a Boy".

 Commercially, "Electric Shock" peaked at number one on the Gaon Digital Chart and the component digital download chart, selling 630,510 paid downloads in its first week.
 It then fell to number three and received 285,501 downloads the following week.
 After three weeks on the chart, "Electric Shock" garnered a total of 1,121,472 downloads.
 It was ranked the 35th best-selling song of 2012 in the country, with a cumulative total of 2,150,840 downloads.